sd2beatles/MySQL-recipe-in-English-/table_management.md

 Furthermore, it is a worthy of remembering other window functions such as "LEAD","LAG".

-- LEAD() : to return a value from  the next row
+- LEAD() : to return a a vlue that current row follows
-- LAG() :  to return a value from the previous row
+- LAG() :  to return a value that comes before the ccurrent row

+You can also specify the number of rows either forwarding or backwarding from the current row.
+For example, LEAD(usre_id,2) means yo want to get an access to the row after the next row LAG(user_id,2) indicatest an acess to the row before the previous row.

 To see how these all window functions are acually implmented int the case of popular_products